LautaroOgando/Ngix-Log-Analizer/README.md

 ## Project Goal

-The goal of this project is to create a pythone script that reads an Nginx log file and provides specific information about the requests.
+The goal of this project is to create a python script that reads an Nginx log file and provides specific information about the requests.

 ## Log Analysis Highlights